flyingace/sc_to_scss_modules/README.md

 `;
 ```

-When the script is run, pointing at parent directory for these two files, it will create a new file called `MyPage.module.scss`.
+When **The Transformer** is run, pointing at parent directory for these two files, it will create a new file called `MyPage.module.scss`.
 Any convertable styled-component styles from `MyPage.styles.ts` will be converted and written into the page resulting in a page that looks like the following:
 ```scss
 @use '../../lib/styles/mixins/breakpoints';